robin-bosch/CI_PP2_TO-DO-App/README.md

 ### Design Choices

 The website is designed as a Single Page Application.
-It is a full width layout and focused on giving the user all they information they need.
+It is a full width layout and focused on giving the user all the information they need.
-Modals are put into place for Creating/Editing a task or for changing user settings.
+Modals are put into place for Creating/Editing a task, for changing user settings or to subscribe to the newsletter.

 ### Colors